CMU-Perceptual-Computing-Lab/openpose/doc/demo_quick_start.md

 ### Maximum Accuracy Configuration
 This command provides the most accurate results we have been able to achieve for body, hand and face keypoint detection.

-However:
-- This will only work on Nvidia GPUs with at least 8 GB of memory.
-It won't work on CPU or OpenCL settings.
-Your only option to maximize accuracy with those is to manually crop the people to fit the whole area of the image that is fed into OpenPose.
-- It will need ~10.5 GB of GPU memory for the body-foot model (`BODY_25`) or ~6.7 GB for the `COCO` model.
-- This requires GPUs like Titan X, Titan XP, some Quadro models, P100, V100, etc.
-- Including hands and face will require >= 16GB GPUs (so the 12 GB GPUs like Titan X and XPs will no longer work).
-- This command runs at ~2 FPS on a Titan X for the body-foot model (~1 FPS for COCO).
-- Increasing `--net_resolution` will highly reduce the frame rate and increase latency, while it might increase the accuracy.
-However, this accuracy increase is not guaranteed in all scenarios, required a more detailed analysis for each particular scenario.
-E.g., it will work better for images with very small people, but usually worse for people taking a big ratio of the image.
-Thus, we recommend to follow the commands below for maximum accuracy in most cases for both big and small-size people.
-- **Do not use this configuration for MPII model**, its accuracy might be harmed by this multi-scale setting.
-This configuration is optimal only for COCO and COCO-extended (e.g., the default BODY_25) models.

-**Method overview:**
 ```
 # Ubuntu and Mac: Body
 ./build/examples/openpose/openpose.bin --net_resolution "1312x736" --scale_number 4 --scale_gap 0.25